david-r-edgar/google-maps-data-parameter-parser/README.md

 **A JavaScript parser for the Protocol Buffer implementation used for the 'data' parameter in google maps URLs.**

+## Demo test page

+See examples of what this library does at the [demonstration test page](http://loughrigg.org/gmdp/test/).

 ## Background

 Google Maps directions URLs typically look something like this: